-CONCENTRATION MINORS
+MINOR CONCENTRATION

-In addition to the required major concentration that students are asked to complete at Providence, students may also choose to pursue a minor concentration that consists of five (5) courses from any other concentration.
+In addition to the required major concentration that students are asked to complete at Providence, students MAY also choose to pursue a minor concentration that consists of five (5) courses from a specific concentration.
 These five courses will consist of one (1) course that is required by the chair of the major concentration and any four (4) additional courses from the major concentration that the student chooses for a total of 20 units.